 3. Brachycephalic skull

-French Bulldogs are brachycephalic, meaning they have short and wide skulls that flatten their snouts.
-This congenital abnormality puts them at risk of suffering from Brachycephalic Airway Obstruction Syndrome (BAOS), exposing them to severe respiratory issues that can be life-threatening.
+French Bulldogs are brachycephalic, meaning they have short and wide skulls that flatten their snouts, essentially meaning a flat face.
+This congenital abnormality (meaning flat faces) puts them at risk of suffering from Brachycephalic Airway Obstruction Syndrome (BAOS), exposing them to severe respiratory issues that can be life-threatening.
 As a result, a tight harness would further complicate their already existing breathing problems.

 Types of Harnesses for French Bulldogs

-Finding the perfect French Bulldog harness can be overwhelming since numerous options exist in the market today.
+Finding the best harness for your French Bulldog can be overwhelming since numerous options exist in the market today.
 However, understanding the various types of harnesses can help you narrow down your options and make an informed decision.
 Below are some of the most common types of French Bulldog harnesses:

 1. Step-in harnesses